 Prior to the adoption of the final budget, District staff should present the budget to stakeholders.
 The Board should also conduct a formal public review of the budget, prior to its adoption.
-The District's Budget and Finance Policy can be found in its entirety as an Appendix to the Superintendent's 2015-16 Final Budget document.
+The District's Budget and Finance Policy can be found in its entirety on the Chief Financial Officer's website using the link to the Superintendent's Final Budget 2019-20- Other Documents.